CrimsonAS/rengine/README.md

    - Sort center of layers front to back and render them (like chrome does)
  - replacable backends to handle windowsystem/eventloop/input
    - optional backend code to hardware compositor
- - optional frontend to wayland to provide window surfaces as layers
-   - application protocol to create and run animations
-   - server-side pannables

-Right now this project is pretty lame.
-It ain't stable, not very functional, hard to use and very much work in progress, but I'm having fun :)
+Right now this project is not stable, not very functional, hard to use and very much work in progress, but I'm having fun :)

 Now go look at something else...

 Optional dependences include:

- - Qt: for the Qt based backend
+ - Qt: for the Qt based backend, the default
  - SDL2: for the SDL 2 based backend, enable using 'cmake -DRENGINE_USE_SDL=on'
- - Wayland: For the wayland based front end (currently not implented)

 todo